This article reviews how to:

 When a quote is created:

-If the account selected on the quote has a default regulatory set selected, it will automatically set the default on the quote.
+If the account selected on the quote has a default regulatory set selected, it automatically sets the default on the quote.

 If a quote is created with an aircraft that has a default regulatory set and there is no account default, then the quote selects the aircraft regulatory set.